-When you visit a board-certified dentist and oral health specialist at Lovett Dental, you are not only showing that you are concerned about your oral health.
-Regular brushing and flossing twice a day in conjunction with regular teeth cleaning in Northside, TX from a dentist can benefit your overall health.
+When you visit a board-certified dentist and oral health specialist at Lovett Dental Northside, you are not only showing that you are concerned about your oral health.
+Regular brushing and flossing twice a day in conjunction with regular teeth cleaning can benefit your overall health.

 Getting Your Teeth Cleaned Prevents Gum Disease and Protects Against Heart Attack or Stroke